Harper Government looking for hundreds of thousands of families not currently registered for the enhanced child care benefit

 – The Honourable Pierre Poilievre, Minister of Employment and Social Development

-"Our Government is making life more affordable for hard-working families in North Bay, and across the country, by increasing the Universal Child Care Benefit.
-More families will now be able to benefit and have more money to spend on their priorities as a family."
+"Our Government is making life more affordable for hard-working families in Regina, and across the country, by enhancing the Universal Child Care Benefit.
+More families will now be able to benefit and have more money in their pockets to spend on their priorities as a family."

-– Jay Aspin, Member of Parliament for Nipissing-Timiskaming
+– Member of Parliament for Regina-Lumsden-Lake Centre, Tom Lukiwski

 For further information: Aaron Bell, Press Secretary, Office of the Minister of Employment and Social Development, 819-994-2482, firstname.lastname@example.org; Media Relations Office, Employment and Social Development Canada, 819-994-5559, email@example.com